 Sometimes, stress can stem from leading a hectic and careless lifestyle.
 For instance, you may party hard, work overtime, indulge in junk food and alcohol, and then force your tired brain to get through TOEFL practice late in the night.
-This behavior can take a toll on your physical as well as mental health, making you feel exhausted and ill-prepared for the test.
+This behavior can take a toll on your physical and mental health, making you feel exhausted and ill-prepared for the test.

 Are you disorganized?

 The idea behind a well-considered study schedule is to balance your academic and social life more easily.
 If you study on a whim, making time only when you feel like it, there’s a good chance you will end up putting less than half the effort required to get a good TOEFL score.
 Haphazard studying can leave you with an unorganized desk with practice materials scattered all around, no sense of where you stopped previously in the guidebook, an incomplete list of vocabulary words, and a lack of clarity on where you are and where you are headed.
 All this adds up to a lot of wasted time and jitters as d-day approaches.